climateguard/RadSens/README.md

 - Super-easy to use
 - High compatibility with all devices
 - Small dimensions (from 88x21 mm to 120x21 mm)
-- Versatility in use (you can mount any Geiger tube, it is provided that the board can be shortened for a shorter tube)
+- Universatility in use (you can mount any Geiger tube, it is provided that the board can be shortened for a shorter tube)
 - The measurement accuracy is limited only by the sensitivity of the tube, which can be changed programmatically for recalculation

 Learn more about features of CG-Anem in [extras](https://github.com/climateguard/RadSens/tree/master/extras)